-The Swords of Valour Card Game is a fast-paced version of our sword fighting show that you can play anywhere and gives you the opportunity to join us in the list, just without all the years of pesky training, conditioning, or chance of bodily harm (other than the occasional paper cut).
+Five Minute Sword Fight (formally The Swords of Valour Card Game) is a fast-paced card game based on our sword fighting show that you can play anywhere and gives you the opportunity to join us in the list, just without all the years of pesky training, conditioning, or chance of bodily harm (other than the occasional paper cut).
 In the game, each player will take on the role of one of the Fighters and using the Combat Deck to strike, block, and grapple your way to victory!

-With the advanced rules, you can play as the members of the Swords of Valour by collecting the Character Cards from those Swords of Valour members, if you backed our Kickstarter or through our store.
+With the advanced rules, you can play as the members of the Swords of Valour and our friends by collecting the Character Cards.
+You can find the character cards by meeting the Swords of Valour and our friends or through our store.

 We have asked some great people to join us in the project.
-The game was designed by Haven the Hare (Allen R. Bernstein at Screamin Bunny Studios).
-Graphic Design was done by Matthew Brennan (BlueTea1400 Illustration).
-Photography was done by Patrick Dove (Dove Photography).
+The game was designed by Haven the Hare (Allen R. Bernstein at Screamin Bunny creations).
+Graphic Design was done by incomparable Matthew Brennan (BlueTea1400 Illustration).
+Most of the photography was done by sneaky Patrick Dove (Dove Photography).

 If you want to know more, here is the rule book for the game!